dev-asya/obsidian-workout-log/README.md

  - modify to add your own exercises for the drop down list

  Enhancement List
- - automate the autonumber
+ - ~~automate the autonumber~~ Added HH*mm*ss to file names, effectively preventing duplicates
  - create summary pages for weekly, monthly, quarterly, and annual
- - formate/style the dataview tables
+ - ~~format/style the dataview tables~~ Added tables for each workout sorted by date, descending(i.e. most recent file is at the top)
  - show previous workout for the same day of the week.
- - remove the need to add zeros for items that are not used
+ - ~~remove the need to add zeros for items that are not used~~(**MAYBE**) Removed "time" property from exercises.
  - link exercise name to a video demostration
+ - dynamically change the "/Exercise" files??
+I doubt that's possible in obsidian.
+ - execute the python script from obsidian.
+ - automatically identify and convert from imperial to metric.